SoftSmithy/softsmithy-lib/lib/docs/README.txt

 have any questions or comments feel free to contact me: puce@users.sourceforge.net

+Note: This library has the following dependencies:
+- JPA (just the org.softsmithy.lib.persistence package; tested with EclipseLink 2.0)

 Have a look at CHANGES.txt for notes about changes.

 The contents of the files, which originate from softsmithy.org, are subject to